Skip To Navigation Skip To Content

 2. The effects of diabetic retinopathy on the perception and memory of faces: Difficulties perceiving and remembering faces are associated with many diseases of the eye, including age-related macular degeneration and glaucoma, and difficulties in face processing are often early indicators of damage to the eye.
 However, difficulties with face processing in diabetic retinopathy have been studied only rarely so little is known about prevalence and severity of deficits in facial perception and memory in individuals with diabetic retinopathy.
 This project will assess prevalence and severity in a large sample of individuals with diabetic retinopathy and will use advanced psychophysical and mathematical modeling approaches in a detailed study with a smaller sample.

-3. Behavioral regularities and neural mechanisms of perceptual learning: This work is pursuing two broad goals.
+3. Behavioral regularities and neural mechanisms of perceptual learning: This work is pursuing three broad goals.
 The first is to provide simultaneous behavioral and neurophysiological evidence capable of supporting or refuting hypotheses of multiple, simultaneously-available levels of coding in visual perceptual learning.
-The second is to develop computational, biophysically-constrained models of the networks that support the learning and expression of visual perceptual learning.
+The second is to develop computational, biophysically-constrained models of the networks that support visual perceptual learning and its expression.
+The third is to test the hypothesis that visual perceptual learning can mitigate or alleviate the other race bias in memory.

 4. Theoretical and empirical characterizations of perceptual organization (configurality): Our lab, in partnership with Jim Townsend's lab at Indiana University, is pursuing a linked theoretical and empirical program aimed at developing and testing general, theoretically-grounded definitions of configurality, with a particular interest in facial perception and memory.

-We also have a line of work with collaborators at the OU Health Sciences Center.
-Our collaborators include Dr. Ann Csiszar, Dr. Doris Benbrook, Dr. Dee Wu, Dr. Darla Kendzor, and Dr. Vinay Shah and our efforts include the effects of iron levels at menopause on the risk of developing neurodegenerative disorders, the effects of variations in iron status on the integrity of dopaminergic signaling in women of reproductive age, the added burden of iron deficiency in women recovering from nicotine addiction, and the potentially-mediating role of iron deficiency anemia in cancer therapy related cognitive impairment ("chemo brain").
+We, along with Dr. Han Yuan in OU's School of Biomedical Engineering, also have a line of work with collaborators at the OU Health Sciences Center.
+Our collaborators include Dr. Anna Csiszar, Dr. Doris Benbrook, Dr. Dee Wu, Dr. Darla Kendzor, and Dr. Jason Oliver and our efforts include the effects of iron levels at menopause on the risk of developing neurodegenerative disorders, the effects of variations in iron status on the integrity of dopaminergic signaling in women of reproductive age, the added burden of iron deficiency in women recovering from nicotine addiction, and the potentially-mediating role of iron deficiency anemia in cancer therapy related cognitive impairment ("chemo brain").

 Selected Publications: